joelmcdwebworks/gf-popup-confirmations/README.md

 ## Installation

-1. [Download Plugin using this link](https://mcdwebworks.com/plugins/gravity-forms-popup-confirmations/) or by cliking then selecting *Download ZIP*.
+1. [Download Plugin using this link](https://mcdwebworks.com/plugins/gravity-forms-popup-confirmations/) or by clicking the green *Code* button and selecting *Download ZIP*.

 2. In your WordPress dashboard, click *Add New* and then *Upload Plugin*.